miyurusankalpa/IPv6-dns-server/README.md

 * IPv6 Type: Unicast
 * Coverage: Some Domains+Only on Aggressive mode.
 * Usability: Unusable, HTTP 400

+# AAAA records on IPv4 PTR

+* Test domains: www.domainprivacyprotect.info (INWX)
+* IPv6 Type: Unicast
+* Coverage: Only on matched IPv4 ranges.
+* Usability: Unknown (Sometimes it will not match on first AAAA request, since A records are processed separately)

 ## AAAA WWW Check (Experimental)